PySimpleGUI/PySimpleGUI/PySimpleGUIWx/readme.md

 Why use PySimpleGUI?
 1. It's simple and easy to program GUIs
 2. You can move between the GUI frameworks tkinter, Qt and WxPython by changing a single line of code, the import statement.
-3. Get the same custom layoutg
+3. Get the same custom layout and access to the same widgets but in a simple, easy to use and understand interface.
 4. It's fun to program GUIs again